govindraj404/JAVA_8/fileupload.md

         // Wrap the loop body in a function and enqueue it with limitedObservable limitedObservable.enqueue(async () => {
-          // (1) Generate presigned URL for each part this.partFile = {
+          this.partFile = {
             filePartDto: {
               region: region,